AtharvaKulkarniIT/SimpleCafeManagementSystem-in-c/README.md

 ## Overview

-The Simple Cafe Management System is a basic C program that provides functionality for managing a cafe's menu and customer orders.
+The Simple Cafe Management System is a C program that provides functionality for managing a cafe's menu and customer orders.
 The program is designed to be run in the command line and offers separate menus for administrators and customers.

 - **Admin Menu**: Administrators can perform actions like viewing the menu, adding items to the menu, deleting items from the menu, and calculating the total sales.